mgaringoDev/mgaringoDev.github.io/pages/cv.md

 :   **Data Scientist**
 :   **_Dementia Health_**
     <p align="justify">
-    Develop analytical tools to identify abnormalities in the EEG of Alzheimerś subjects to autonomously differentiate them from a normative group.
+    Develop analytical tools to identify abnormalities in the EEG of Alzheimer's subjects to autonomously differenitate them from a normative group.
 Develop novel signal processing techniques to perform feature analysis, reduction and fusion.
-Modify and identify appropriate existing machine learning techniques to perform autonomous classification using Neural Network and K-means Clustering.
+Modify and identify approriate existing machine learning techniques to perform pattern classifcation.
 Perform clinical data acquisition of patients for various pilot studies.
 Create proposals for various grants and ethic boards which were successfully accepted.
     </p>

 2012-Present